Compiling and Building Cubes

 ERROR #5001: Missing relationship reference in RelatedCubes/Patients: source ID 1 missing reference to RxHomeCity 4

-The missing relationship reference error can also occur when new source data becomes available during the cube build process — that is, after only some of the cubes have been built.
+The missing relationship reference error can occur when new source data becomes available during the cube build process — that is, after only some of the cubes have been built.
 For example, consider the sample cubes RelatedCubes/Cities and RelatedCubes/Patients (which are available in the SAMPLES namespace).
 Suppose that you build the cube RelatedCubes/Cities, and after that, the source table for RelatedCubes/Patients receives a record that uses a new city.
 When you build the cube RelatedCubes/Patients, there will be a missing relationship reference error.

 Recovering from Build Errors